 - The door anchor may scuff up the door frame, leaving marks on less durable wooden doors.
 Be aware of this when using!

-At $40, this is an incredibly well-priced set of suspension bands!
+At around $40, this is an incredibly well-priced set of suspension bands!
 You get quality straps at a beautifully low price, and you’ll find the system is more than able to keep up with your workouts.
 Definitely an option to consider if you’re looking for a budget buy.

 This is another user-friendly set of suspension straps that is designed to be installed in a matter of seconds.
 No hardware is needed to set up the bands—they come with their own anchor that can be attached to most doors.
 The ultra convenient setup makes for a great workout option at the office, in the comfort of your home, or on the go.